 The <Siprec>

-TwiML instruction allows you to start a stream on a phone call and send that stream to one of the available partners via the configured SIPREC Connector.
+TwiML instruction allows you to start a stream on a phone call and send that stream to one of the available partners via a configured SIPREC Connector.

-Twilio operates as a Session Recording Client (SRC) for SIPREC and Twilio's partners, e.g. Gridspace, operate as Session Recording Server (SRS)
+Twilio operates as a Session Recording Client (SRC) for SIPREC, while Twilio's partners, such as Gridspace, operate as Session Recording Servers (SRS).
+Alternatively, you can provision your own SRS using the Twilio SIPREC Connector.

 The SRC sends the SIPREC media to be recorded to the SRS.
 The SRS is responsible for storing/processing the media.